 A well driller or well constructor may only drive or mechanically advance steel well casing.
 When a well driller or well constructor drives or advances casing, it shall be done in accordance with all of the following requirements:

 A drive shoe or casing shoe meeting the requirements specified in s.
 NR 812.11 (10)

 shall be welded or threaded to the bottom of the casing string.

-A drive shoe or casing shoe is not required for any temporary outer casing.
+A drive shoe or casing shoe is not required for any thermoplastic or temporary outer casing.